grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

-Job parsing errors have a custom property err.dbError next() returns a promise with the number of running jobs Jobs can be cancelled by adding properties to the err object in next(err)
+Job parsing errors have a custom property err.dbError next() returns a promise with the number of running jobs Jobs can be cancelled by adding properties to the err object in next(err) dateRetry gets updated on progress updates, use to stop a job timing out.